dmbarbour/wikilon/docs/ApplicationModel.md

         @foo.v3 {%foo.v2}(yet another command)
         @foo    {%foo.v3}

+Here, object `foo` has a pointer to its head version that we update, and a word for each version.
 For many applications, like mailing lists and web forums, it is entirely acceptable to preserve the complete history or leave maintenance to humans.
 But in other cases we might prefer to gradually stabilize and compact our histories; for these, see *Managed Dictionaries*, below.

-Dictionary applications can potentially grow larger than memory.
-This is acceptable, so long as developers leverage [stowage](LargeValueStowage.md).
-With stowage, it is not difficult for a dictionary application to model a database or ftp server.
+With a long history or big-value commands, applications can potentially grow larger than memory.
+This is acceptable, so long as developers leverage [stowage](Performance.md) to indicate which parts of the value should be kept out of immediate memory.
+With stowage, we can model massive tree structures, modeling filesystems and databases and large queues, only loading the pieces we need for each command or view.

+## Real-World Effects and Reflection via Software Agents

+Effectful dictionary applications must be modeled as multi-agent systems: external software agents (bots) observe our dictionary for some easily observed condition where they can contribute updates to the dictionary.
+For example, a command-pattern dictionary object may include an 'outbox' for messages in its state model.
+An external agent would query for this, capture and clear the outbox, and deliver the content.
+It could also provide a reply service and inject content into an inbox.

+This technique generalizes to many kinds of 'effects'.

+We can model requests for web content, video feeds, news feeds, etc..
+We can model control systems for smart houses, multi-media systems, and robots.
+We can integrate SMTP, Twitter, SMS, databases.
+We can model reflection and automated error recovery.
+Managed dictionary techniques allow injected information to eventually be deleted.
+Low-latency interactions are feasible via Comet-style long polling or a subscriptions model.
+Real-time effects are feasible if we use timestamps appropriately.

+The primary filter should be a set of opt-in attributes.
+We shouldn't have software agents jumping in and interacting with our applications uninvited, and it is convenient to easily disable effects while debugging or forking an application object.
+Attributes additionally enable our software agents to efficiently discover where their attentions are desired.

 ## Managed Dictionaries and Attributes